Academic Catalog

 PHIL 211 Contemporary Moral Problems 3.00

-Are all acts inherently selfish?
-Should everyone follow the same moral laws?
+How can we act ethically?
+Why should we be good, and what does it mean to be good?
+Should everyone follow the same moral rules?
 Do we need God to tell us how to behave?
-Why should we be good and what does that even mean?
 Should all living creatures be treated equally?
-In this course we will entertain questions like these as we apply moral theories to a selection of contemporary issues (for example, human rights, environmental ethics, the global sex trade, the death penalty).
-A key concern will be our ethical responsibilities in the diverse contemporary global theater.
-Offered on-line only.
+In this course, we will consider questions like these as we apply moral theories to a selection of contemporary issues (such as human rights, environmental ethics, biomedical ethics, the death penalty).
+A key concern will be our ethical responsibilities in the contemporary global theater.

 PHIL 255 Environmental Ethics 3.00